bookshelfdave/heimdall/README.md

 # Heimdall

-Heimdall is a simple tool that checks AWS ELB IAM/ACM cert expiration dates.
-Output is in JSON via stdout, logging goes to stderr.
-I'm sure this will change, as it's not very convenient.
-It's a work-in-progress.
+Heimdall is a simple tool that checks AWS ELB IAM/ACM cert expiration dates, as well as non-AWS managed certs.

 ## Building